anorman728/LostArt/README.md

 These classes use Python 3.x, and I don't think they're compatible with Python 2.7.

-There are some example scripts in the root directory that uses this.
+There are some example scripts in the root directory that use this.

 game_maintheme.py is an original tune of mine.
 You can listen to it on [this YouTube video](https://youtu.be/qohpvs_D3Tk).